 Attorney General Roy Cooper and SBI

 experts who bust meth labs pushed for stronger laws to put criminals who make meth behind bars and to make it harder for criminals to get the drug’s key ingredient.
-Meth cooks who put children in danger or injure law enforcers or emergency responders face extra time in jail.
+Meth cooks who put children, seniors, or people with disabilities in danger or injure law enforcers or emergency responders face extra time in jail.

 The battle against homemade meth continues, along with the fight against drug traffickers who import meth and crime into North Carolina.

 Attorney General Cooper is also working to educate people about how to spot meth labs

 and keep people from getting addicted to meth